gillett-hernandez/Foreman2/README.md

 # Foreman 2.0 #

+## Preface ##

+Hi, this preface was written by Gillett specifically for my fork.
+I started this fork originally because Foreman2 was not being actively developed and I found that it did not work with the latest Py mods (PyAE).
+So I fixed that, fixed other crashes that were reported, and lately I've been adding minor features where I find them appropriate/helpful.

+### Differences from DanielKote/Foreman2 ###

+* Breakout passthrough node feature when right clicking on a input or output item tab.
+Reroutes all output or input connections through a new passthrough node, and connects that passthrough node to the item tab you clicked.
+* Dissolve passthrough node feature when right clicking a passthrough node.
+Deletes the passthrough node while preserving all the connections it had.
+* Undo and Redo stack - supports undoing and redoing an arbitrary number of times, though by default this is limited to 100.

+### Support ###

+Buy me a [coffee](https://ko-fi.com/nacly) if you appreciate what I've done.

+## Back to your regularly scheduled readme ##

 ![1: Foreman 2.0](https://puu.sh/Im6D4/5a42f137e2.jpg)

 This is a relatively simple program for generating flowcharts for production lines in the game [Factorio](https://www.factorio.com/).